Get The Compensation You Deserve With The Help of a Personal Injury Attorney

 Tinton Falls, NJ

 The Tinton Falls Historic District is located in Monmouth County, New Jersey.
-The Tinton Falls Historic District comprises some twenty-one points of historical and archeological interest, including nine old residences, the site of an early iron works, the area of the mansion of the first Colonial Governor of New Jersey, the site of an early applejack distillery, a seventeenth-century grist mill, a mineral spring, an early blacksmith shop, the locations of two early hotels, the site of an attempted 1910 airplane flight and the namesake of the district.
+The Tinton Falls Historic District comprises some twenty-one points of historical and archaeological interest, including nine old residences, the site of an early iron works, the area of the mansion of the first Colonial Governor of New Jersey, the site of an early applejack distillery, a seventeenth-century grist mill, a mineral spring, an early blacksmith shop, the locations of two early hotels, the site of an attempted 1910 airplane flight and the namesake of the district.

 One of the main attractions of the town is its namesake waterfall.
 Tinton Falls tumbles 19 feet (5.8 meters) into the Pine Brook River.
 It is the highest natural waterfall in New Jersey’s coastal plains.
 Take a walk along paths around the falls or pack a picnic to enjoy alongside the waterfall.